 Four Locks, located southwest of Clear Springs, Maryland, is a component landscape of the Chesapeake and Ohio Canal.
-While it shares in the historic significance of the wider canal landscape, Four Locks also serves as an example of one of the canal communities that developed alongside the waterway.
-The landscape still contains many features from this period, suggesting how the community followed the rising and falling success of the canal.
+In addition to sharing in the historic significance of the wider canal landscape, Four Locks is notable as an example of one of the canal communities that developed alongside the waterway.
+The landscape still contains many features that reflect the historic period, showing how the community followed the rising and falling success of the canal.

 Four Locks is centered on the Chesapeake & Ohio Canal, bordered to the north by the Western Maryland Railroad and to the south by the Potomac River where it meanders around the curving peninsula known as Prather's Neck.